NethServer/docs/administrator-manual/en/backup.rst

 Backup
 ======

-Backup is the only way to restore a machine when disasters occur.
+:index:`Backup` is the only way to restore a machine when disasters occur.
 The system handles two kind of backup:

 * :index:`configuration backup`